 Leadership Overview

-Pierce County has 7 executives leading key functions including strategy, operations, and public safety.
+Pierce County, Washington has 8 executives leading key functions including strategy, operations, and information technology.

 Leadership Roles at Pierce County, Washington